keboola/website/_product/index.md

       With one click from developer sandboxes
       Handle the complicated process and trigger actions in other SaaS apps and legacy systems like CRM, mailing, ERP, SupplyChain or BI
     icotype: yellow
+  - icotype: black
+    title: Serverless - built as micro-service, running on AWS
+    desc: |
+      You use only parts that suits you
+      You can turn on/off services and modules with a single click Total control of performance, efficiency and spent
 - template: article-with-perex
   block: article-with-perex
   subheadline: THAT'S WHERE WE COME IN